THE KOREAN WAVE and the unexpected esoteric thread running through it

 The first Korean serial which I watched from beginning to end was actually ‘Moon Lovers: Scarlet Heart Reyo’.
 Inspiration came in the form of the involvement of my favourite from EXO, Baekhyun.

-Chen: Uhhhh, what’s wrong with you, what are you up to?
+Uhhh, what’s wrong with you, what are you doing?

 Kai: It’s his mind, his mind!